maxitg/SetReplace/Research/LocalMultiwaySystem/LocalMultiwaySystem.md

 On one hand they are spacelike, because one of their common ancestors is the event `{{v, 1}} -> {{v, 1, 1}, {v, 1, 2}}`.
 But on the other hand, they are branchlike, as they have an edge `{v, 2}` as another common ancestor.
 In other words, these edges are mixed spacelike and branchlike.
 And if we had an event matching both `{v, f, 1}` and `{v, f, 2}` as inputs, it would simultaneously merge different pieces of space, and two different branches.

-It is interesting to consider all possible combinations that could arise in a situation like this.
-And nontriviality here makes it more difficult to define what it means for a pair of edges to be, say, branchlike.
-This will be a subject for future research.
+It seems, however, that the branchial separation should take precedence.
+That is because if we only allow events to match spacelike separated edges, we expect the evolution to be equivalent to the global multiway system evolution.
+In this case we have to define the separation above as branchlike, as the two final edges can never simultaneously appear in the same singleway system.

+Thus, to determine the separation between two edges, `A` and `B`, in an expressions-events graph:
+1. Compute the past causal cones of both `A` and `B`.
+2. Compute the intersection between the causal cones.
+3. Take all vertices with out-degree zero (the future boundary of the intersection).
+4. If the boundary contains either `A` and `B`, they are timelike separated.
+5. If any vertices on the boundary are expression-vertices, they are branchlike separated.
+6. Otherwise, if all vertices on the boundary are event-vertices, they are spacelike separated.

-## Spacelike-Only Local Multiway System
+### Spacelike-Only Local Multiway System

 However, it is not difficult to understand how to make a purely spacelike multiway system, i.e., a system that would only match pairwise spacelike groups of edges, similar to what the global `MultiwaySystem` does.